Generics page

 }

-let myListOfStrings = new GenericCollection<string>();
+const myListOfStrings = new GenericCollection<string>();

 myListOfStrings.pushItem(5);

-//error Argument type of '5' is not assignable to parameter of type 'string'
+// Error Argument type of '5' is not assignable to parameter of type 'string'

-let myListOfNumbers = new GenericCollection<number>();
+const myListOfNumbers = new GenericCollection<number>();

 myListOfNumbers.pushItem(5);

-//error Argument type of '"boop"' is not assignable to parameter of type 'number'
+// Error Argument type of '"boop"' is not assignable to parameter of type 'number'

 interface Dinosaur {